Tags

 The strips of dough should be interlocking to serve as a basis for the lattice weave pattern.

-Continue the process of folding back the strips that are underneath, (which are every other strip), and laying down new strips perpendicular to them before folding them back to overlap the new strips, until the weave is complete.
+Continue the process of folding back the strips that are underneath, (which are every other strip), and laying down new strips perpendicular to them before folding them back to overlap the new strips, until the weave over your favorite cherry pie is complete.

-Use the longest pastry strips in the center of the pie.
+Use the longest pastry strips in the center of the favorite cherry pie.

 Use progressively shorter strips as you work the lattice weave to the edges of the pie.